PurdueCAM2Project/HELPSweb/source/currentmember.rst

 not need to explain what I am doing and why I am doing it.
 Everyone should already know."

+Please take *every* presentation seriously.
+You must understand that each presentation is as important as an exam and you should spend **at least** four hours preparing each presentation.
+Important decisions are made based on your presentations.
+Dr. Lu uses your presentations in making decisions that may have profound impacts in your career, for example,

+- Your grade.

+- Selection of team leaders.

+- Recommendation letters.

+- Nominations of awards.

+- Collaboration with industry partners.

+- Financial supports to conferences.

+A good presentation must have deep technical content **and** well-polished delivery.

+If you do not know how to give a good presentation, take a class, join a speaking club, join toastmasters ....

+When you prepare a presentation, please follow this format:

+- Give a meaningful title.
+The title should **not** be "Progress", "Final Presentation", "Update", "CAM2 Report", ...
+The title should describe your work in a meaningful way.

+- Your name.

+- The problem your team is solving and the problem YOU are solving (not the entire team).
+This is usually the weakest part of students' presentations.
+Many students cannot describe the problems because "the problems are given by the professors or the leaders".

+- Your solution.

+- Evaluation.
+Does your method work?
+Please make the evaluation **quantitative**.
+Many students say, "It works." or "It does not work."
+What does that mean?
+In most scenarios, "working" depending on specific inputs.

 If you want to make a video, you can use Camtasia.
 You can download